ddiefenthaler/websocket-server/documentation/text/introduction.md

 A server that does not support WebSockets can correctly answer such a request with an apporpriate HTTP status code.

-The goal of this practicum is to create an explicit WebSocket server.
+The goal of this practical course is to create an explicit WebSocket server.
 This allows specific optimazation for this use case.
 Nevertheless it is kept in mind that this project should be easily usabl along with classic HTTP servers like apache and nginx.
 Therefore this program should provide an command line interface which allows easy and full control from server side scripts.